Policy: Emergency Notifications and Timely Warnings - Richland Campus

 - For fires in any of the campus buildings, the automated Fire Alarm system will create a visual and audible alarm in the specific building where smoke and/or fire was detected.
-If it appears the fire from one building might spread to another, the Dean, Assistant Dean, or Director of Student Services will activate the Rave Alert (Email/Text Alert) to those that may be affected and/or will activate the Fire Alarm System in those buildings to begin evacuation.
+If it appears the fire from one building might spread to another, the Assistant Provost, Assistant Dean, and Student Life and Activities Coordinator will activate the Rave Alert (Email/Text Alert) to those that may be affected and/or will activate the Fire Alarm System in those buildings to begin evacuation.

-- For all other emergencies the Dean, Assistant Dean, and Director of Student Services will be the primary first responders and will evaluate and analyze the incident to determine the scope of the emergency situation and resources needed, with the assistance of other key departments at the University (Facilities, ITS, Residence Life) and emergency response resources in the community (police, fire, ems, weather service, etc.).
-The Dean or designee will receive real-time updates from personnel responding or at the scene of any emergency related event when possible.
-Once the Dean or designee or designee receives that information, UW-Platteville will utilize a current list of authorized employees that can send emergency communications (see below), to determine who will send that information out to the campus community.
+- For all other emergencies the Assistant Provost, Assistant Dean, and Student Life and Activities Coordinator will be the primary first responders and will evaluate and analyze the incident to determine the scope of the emergency situation and resources needed, with the assistance of other key departments at the University (Facilities, ITS, Residence Life) and emergency response resources in the community (police, fire, ems, weather service, etc.).
+The Assistant Provost will receive real-time updates from personnel responding or at the scene of any emergency related event when possible.
+Once the Assistant Provost or designee receives that information, UW-Platteville will utilize a current list of authorized employees that can send emergency communications (see below), to determine who will send that information out to the campus community.

 - Message posted on the home page of the UW-Platteville and/or Richland Campus webpage depending on the type of emergency and locations affected by the emergency.

 - Message posted through UW-Platteville Richland’s Facebook and Twitter social media accounts;